-- root is the root of your params tree (compound of TreeNode -like nodes) - mux_path is the Mux path to be used in test with all variants - debug whether to use debug mode (requires the passed tree to be compound of TreeNodeDebug-like nodes which stores the origin of the variant/value/environment as the value for listing purposes and is NOT intended for test execution.
+- root is the root of your params tree (compound of TreeNode -like nodes) - paths is the Parameter paths to be used in test with all variants - debug whether to use debug mode (requires the passed tree to be compound of TreeNodeDebug-like nodes which stores the origin of the variant/value/environment as the value for listing purposes and is NOT intended for test execution.

-This method must be called before the Varianter's second stage (the latest opportunity is during self. update_defaults).
+This method must be called before the Varianter's second stage (the latest opportunity is during self.update_defaults).
 The MuxPlugin's code will take care of the rest.